asynkron/website/asynkron/content/docs/proto.actor/mailboxes.md

 ## Introduction
 Each actor in Proto.Actor has a `Mailbox`, this is where the messages are enqueued before being processed by the actor.

-## Concurrency
+Fundamentally, the following rules apply to the actor mailbox:

-- Message posting can be done concurrently
+* Message posting can be done concurrently by multiple senders , aka.
+MPSC, Multiple Producers, Single Consumer.
-- Message receive is done sequentially
+* Message receive is done sequentially by the actor. other rules can apply for special mailboxes, e.g. priority mailboxes.
+* Mailboxes are never shared between actors

 By default an unbounded mailbox is used, this means any number of messages can be enqueued into the mailbox.